 My Cousin Vinny quotes are certainly quotable for movie fans.
 These are some of the best quotes from the comedy My Cousin Vinny as determined by you and your votes.
-Directed by Johnathan Lynn, the film centers on a New York lawyer (who recently, finally, passed the bar exam) who travels to rural Alabama to defend his cousin and his friend who are on trial for murder.
+Directed by Jonathan Lynn, the film centers on a New York lawyer (who recently, finally, passed the bar exam) who travels to rural Alabama to defend his cousin and his friend who are on trial for murder.
 Released on March 13, 1992, the tagline quote for My Cousin Vinny was "A Comedy of Trial and Error."
 My Cousin Vinny starred Joe Pesci as Vinny and Marisa Tomei as Mona Lisa Vito; Tomei won the 1993 Oscar for Best Supporting Actress for her portrayal.
+Fred Gwynne was also memorable as the judge in My Cousin Vinny.

 Vinny: Nothing, you stick out like a sore thumb around here.